-Decorative lacing whose outline resembles fish swimming alternately left and right, reminiscent of the tesselated prints from Dutch artist M.C.
+Decorative lacing whose outline resembles fish swimming alternately left and right, like those from Dutch artist M.C.
 Escher.

-Lacing Technique – Even numbers of eyelet pairs
+Lacing Technique – Variation 1 – for even numbers of eyelet pairs

 • Begin straight across on the inside (grey section) and out through the bottom eyelets.
 Adjust so that the left (blue) end is slightly longer than the right (yellow) end.